 Scientific Thinking respectively).
-Students will also sit larger summative cumulative assessments (examine everything learnt to date) prior to the main school reporting points to parents
+Students will also sit larger summative assessments (examining everything learnt to date), at key assessment points throughout the academic year.
+These will be used to inform reporting points to parents.

-Level of Knowledge Skills Concepts Mastery in ownedge Concepts Surface Students can: Identify questions to be investigated Identifying factors that can vary Variables Means Conclusions Science skill: Identifying and Describing Identify things that can vary in an investigation Describe what a risk assessment is Describe what a mean is Add bars to a graph Identify what should be in a conclusion Suggest one improvement to an investigation Plotting of a bar graph Deepening Students can: Explain how scientists develop ideas to investigate problems Plotting of line graph Calculating mean Risk assessment Variables Science skill: Identify and explain the independent, dependent and control variables for an Identifying variables Accuracy Precision Explaining investigation Explain whether data is accurate or precise Explain what a risk assessment is Calculate a mean of two values Add data to a graph or chart Describe and begin to explain a Describe and begin to explain a pattern in data using their graph Explain the stages in evaluating data In Depth Students can:Analyse questions and explain Identifying risks for an investigation Evaluating data Controlling Science skill: Analysing that some can be investigated and others cannotSuggest values for variables Drawing scales for graphs risks , 5 within an investigation Recognise what makes data accurate and precise Analyze a practical to identify Analyse a practical to identify risks in an experiment Calculate a mean from 3 repeats Dresent data in tables and Present data in tables and graphs Interpret data to draw a conclusion conclusion Suggest ways of improving a practical investigation Profound Students can: Analysing and interpreting data Precision Accuracy
+Level of Knowledge Skills Concepts Mastery Surface Students can: Identifying factors that Variables Identify questions to be investigated can vary Means Conclusions Science skill: Identifying and Describing Identify things that can vary in an investigation Describe what a risk assessment is Describe what a mean is Add bars to a graph Plotting of a bar graph Identify what should be in a conclusion Suggest one improvement to an investigation Deepening Students can: Explain how scientists develop Plotting of line graph Risk assessment Colonna ideas to investigate problems Calculating mean Variables Accuracy Science skill: Explaining Identify and explain the independent, dependent and control variables for an investigation Explain whether data is accurate or precise Explain what a risk assessment is Calculate a mean of two values Add data to a graph or chart Describe and begin to explain a pattern in data using their graph Explain the stages in evaluating data Identifying variables Precision In Depth Students can:Analyse questions and explain Identifying risks for an investigation Evaluating data Science skill: that some can be investigated and others cannot Drawing scales for Controlling risks Analysing Suggest values for variables within an investigation Recognise what makes data accurate and precise Analyse a practical to identify risks in an experiment Calculate a mean from 3 repeats Present data in tables and graphs Interpret data to draw a conclusion Suggest ways of improving a graphs practical investigation